specollective/insights-agent-desktop-app/README.md

 # Insights Agent Desktop App

-🚧 This repository is actively under development and should be consider unstable. 🚧
+🚧 This code is actively under development and should be considered unstable. 🚧

-This repository houses the code for the Insights Agent desktop application.
-This application is designed to be used by individuals who have signed up and are selected to participate in a research studies where participants download the desktop app and enable data collection of the following data points.
+This repository contains the code for the Insights Agent desktop application.
+It is designed to be used by individuals who have signed up and are selected to participate in research studies where participants download the app and enable data collection of the following data points.

 - device type / operating system
 - application names